By ‘intermediate state’ we mean the state of the believer after death but before the final resurrection.

 With the Lord

-The Scriptures indicate the immediately after death believers are ‘with the Lord’:
+The Scriptures indicate that immediately after death believers are ‘with the Lord’:

 Lk 23:43 And Jesus said to him, “I tell you the truth, today you will be with me in paradise.”